alpivonka/FHIR-ClinicalTrial-Examples/input/pagecontent/Defined-Context-Global.md

 ---
 #### Tenant Library:

-Providing tenants with the capabilities to define Tenant specific Defined Activities allows tenants to pick and choose which Platform defined activities to purchase/use along side the tenant's defined activites for use within their given studies (Schedule Of Activites : SoA).
+Providing tenants with capabilities to define tenant specific Defined Activities allows tenants to pick and choose which Platform Defined Activities to purchase/use along side the tenant's defined activites for use within their studies (Schedule Of Activites : SoA).

 **Example**: A platform Tenant has created a DefinedActivities which reference available Platform Activities and the activities created/owned by the Tenant.
 All activites contained within the Tenant Defined Activities are able for used by any study owned by the Tenant, based on Tenant specific business rules.